Home Wellness Korea Glow-Up Guide

-The honest guide to a Korean glow-up trip: what Seoul's beauty tourism actually delivers in 2026
+The honest guide to a Korean glow-up trip in 2026

-A quiet demographic shift in travel has made Seoul the world's most active beauty tourism hub.
-The numbers are real: 1.17 million foreign patients in 2024, dermatology accounting for more than half of all visits.
-What the Instagram before-and-afters don't tell you is which clinics actually deliver and what the full cost of a properly-done trip looks like.
+A quiet demographic shift has made Seoul the world's most active beauty tourism hub: 1.17 million foreign medical patients in 2024, a 93.2% year-on-year surge, with dermatology accounting for more than half of all visits.
+What the before-and-afters don't tell you is which clinics actually deliver, what a properly-done trip really costs, and the treatment spend at which flying to Korea genuinely earns its keep.
+This guide is the numbers.

 Foreign patients 2024